Marklogic-retired/marklogic-data-hub/_pages/project/gradle.md

 mlPassword=admin
 ```

-- In your environment-specific properties file
-Open `$project-dir/gradle-$env.properties`, where `$env` is the environment you wish to setup.
+- **In your environment-specific properties file:** Open `$project-dir/gradle-$env.properties`, where `$env` is the environment you wish to setup.
 By default, the project has the `local` environment.
 Supply your MarkLogic username and password.

 **$project-dir/gradle-local.properties**
 ```properties